vanesa/kid-o/README.md

 ##### Custom CSS
 Using CSS3, I customized the checkboxes and select dropdowns.
 I didn't like their default appearances, and wanted to change their colors and styles to better match that of the website.

-I used Bootstrap for certain things, like button shapes and the navbar, but found its responsive elements restrictive.
-Because of this, I custom coded all the responsive design seen on the site (with the exception of the navbar).
+I used Bootstrap for certain things, like button shapes and the navbar.

 ##### JQuery
 I used JQuery to dynamically shrink the navbar header on scroll by adding a CSS class to the nav element.
 I also used JQuery to allow the user to drop a pin on the home location of the child in the map.